 - I totaled my first car the week before prom because I thought I saw my date drive by with another girl in the passenger seat (it wasn’t him)

 - Our two ‘apartment dogs’ Frankie and Chico are pretty popular on my instagram account

 So I think that gives you a pretty solid idea of what you’re getting into here.
-Lots of running – including “omg I hate running”, “I EFFING LOVE RUNNING!”, and everything in between ; beer ; making fun of Californians for complaining about the cold and not being able to drive in the rain ; more beer ; and trying to hang on to a winner husband despite my domestic handicaps and penchant for not showering for days.
+Lots of running – including “omg I hate running”, “I EFFING LOVE RUNNING!”, and everything in between ; beer ; making fun of Californians for complaining about the cold ; more beer ; and trying to hang on to a winner husband despite my domestic handicaps and penchant for not showering for days.